General Terms & Conditions: the present document titled “General Terms & Conditions for the delivery of services and/or hardware and/or software”.

-Contract: these General Terms & Conditions, the Specific Terms & Conditions and the Terms & Conditions of the Producer.
+Contract: these General Terms & Conditions, the Specific Terms & Conditions and the General (License) Terms & Conditions of the Third Party Supplier.

 Force Majeure: the situation in which one of the Parties is impeded in the performance of the Contract, either in whole or in part and temporarily or permanently, beyond the control of the Party or Parties.
-This includes (but is not limited to): fire, war, terrorist attack, unfavourable weather conditions, force majeure on the part of the vendors of the Contractor, failures in goods, equipment, software or materials of third parties the use of which the Customer prescribes to the Contractor, government measures, disruption of Internet, data network or telecommunications facilities, unavailability of third-party servers, strike, unavailability of Employees, general transportation problems and electricity outages.
+This includes (but is not limited to): fire, war, terrorist attack, unfavourable weather conditions, force majeure on the part of the Third Party Suppliers, failures in Third Party Products, equipment, software or materials of third parties the use of which the Customer prescribes to the Service Provider, government measures, disruption of Internet, data network or telecommunications facilities, unavailability of third-party servers, strike, unavailability of Employees and/or their equipment, general transportation problems and electricity outages.

 Specific Terms & Conditions: an agreement subject to these General Terms & Conditions and describing the specific performance modalities of this Contract.

-Consultant: the Employee(s) stated in the Specific Terms & Conditions whom the Contractor draws on for the performance of this Contract.
+Consultant: the Employee(s) stated in the Specific Terms & Conditions whom the Service Provider draws on for the performance of this Contract.

-Affiliated Company/Companies: the affiliated and associated companies within the definition of articles 11 and 12 of the Belgian Company Code.
+Affiliated Company/Companies: the affiliated and associated companies within the definition of articles 1:20 and 1:21 of the Belgian Company Code

 2. Contracting and termination

 2.1.
-The Contractor is only bound to perform the Contract after its explicit acceptance of the order for the Goods and/or Services in writing.
+The Service Provider is only bound to perform the Contract after explicit acceptance by both Parties of the order for the Third Party Products and/or Services in writing.

 2.2.
-If, at the request of the Customer, the Contractor commences the order specified in the Specific Terms & Conditions or receives the Services prior to the signing of the Contract, then the processing of the order and/or receipt of the Services will be considered an acceptance of the General Terms & Conditions, the Specific Terms & Conditions and the Terms & Conditions of the Producer.
+If, at the request of the Customer, the Service Provider commences the order specified in the Specific Terms & Conditions or receives the Services and/or Third Party Products prior to the signing of the Contract, then the processing of the order and/or receipt of the Services and/or Third Party Products will be considered an acceptance of the General Terms & Conditions, the Specific Terms & Conditions and the General (License) Terms & Conditions of the Third Party Supplier.

 2.3.
-Without prejudice to its entitlement to compensation of damages, the Contractor may, at its own discretion, suspend the Contract or rescind the Contract by operation of law, with no notice of breach required, with immediate effect and without judicial intervention, by the simple delivery of a registered letter:
+Without prejudice to its entitlement to compensation of damages, the Service Provider may, at its own discretion, suspend the Contract or rescind the Contract by operation of law, with no notice of breach required, with immediate effect and without judicial intervention, by the simple delivery of a registered letter:

-- in the event the Customer, in the case of Time & Material basis, refuses to sign, confirm or accept the time sheet or any other time accounting system without valid reason;
+(c) In the event the Customer, in the case of Services on a Time & Material basis, refuses to sign, confirm or accept the time sheet or any other time accounting system without valid reason;

 2.4.
 Further, either Party may terminate the Contract if the other Party commits a demonstrated serious error or material Contractual failure and does not rectify this within a period of thirty (30) calendar days after being notified by registered letter of default by the Party invoking the error or failure.
 Extension of the aforesaid period for remedy of the default will not be refused on unreasonable grounds if during the remedy period of thirty (30) calendar days the Party in default has commenced remedying the default and is making reasonable efforts to continue to do so.